 The sad and scary part?!
 Many new and young influencers are quickly falling for these IG scams.
 Some even welcome them.
 Most are in the 20 to 30-something-year-old female demographic.

 I am a newer (8 months) Instagrammer who does minor affiliate and ‘influencing’ work.
 Minor because I protect my brand like guarding fish from red wine at dinner.
 ‘Influencing’ because my following is minuscule compared to accounts with 70K followers.
 I participate in more affiliate marketing.
-To stay on my game, I am in at least 15 different Facebook groups where women and the occasional male ask if they should agree to ridiculous influencing deals where they buy expensive products to ultimately promote them.
+You can read more about that here.
+To stay on my game, I am in at least 15 different Facebook groups (check them out here) where women and the occasional male ask if they should agree to ridiculous influencing deals where they buy expensive products to ultimately promote them.
 IGers starting out want to build brand resumes, and they celebrate when companies–any company–contacts them.

 Sometimes, these opportunities turn out to be fantastic deals that match your business model and help you earn money.
 Unfortunately, many offers are duds and jokes.
 Brands know that these barely micro-influencers have little experience and are, quite frankly, easy targets.
 The smaller the audience = the bigger the scam.
 I watch as IGers pay brands to market their products freely for them.
 This is not a partnership and definitely not true influencing.